przybylek/przybylek/README.md

 ## Short Bio

-Adam Przybyłek is an assistant professor at Gdansk University of Technology in Poland, where he has been working since October 2012.
+Adam Przybylek is a Marie Skłodowska-Curie Research Fellow at the University of Galway and an Assistant Professor at Gdansk University of Technology in Poland.
 He holds a master's degree in Information Systems and a PhD degree in Software Engineering.
 In the past, he was a network consultant and instructor at the Cisco Networking Academy.
 More recently, he worked as a data scientist at Decision Sciences Company, where he developed innovative AI-powered solutions that supported the car insurance sales process.
 His main research interests are in empirical software engineering with focus on agile software development, software modularity, and aspect-oriented programming.

 ## Organizing Committees